Tusgavin/UDP-FileTransfer-ClientServer/README.md

 make
 ```

-The commands creates a folder client, with the executable 'cliente' and the executable 'servidor' stays in the /src.
+The commands creates a folder client with the executable 'cliente' and a folder server with the executable 'servidor'.

-In the /src folder start the server:
+In the 'server' folder start the server:

 ```properties
 ./servidor <port>